dodoni/dodoni.github.io/Documentation.md

 Some assemblies contains _unsafe_ code (for native code wrapper), thus the library must run in a full trust environment; in general this is no restriction at all.

 **... for the Excel Add-In:**
 The Excel interface is based on the [Excel-DNA](https://excel-dna.net) project, an intuitive open source .NET library for using .NET functions in Excel, designed by Govert van Drimmelen.
 The Add-In has been tested with
 * Microsoft Excel 2007 and Excel 2010 (32- and 64 bit).

 It should work with other MS Excel versions as well.
 Macro running must be enable, at least for the `.XLL` file of the Dodoni.net Add-In, change the security level if required.
-Moreover one should have the right to change (configuration) files in the specified directory.
+Moreover one should have the right to change (configuration) files in the directory where the .XLL` file is located.

 ## 3. Installation
 The Dodoni.net library is avaiable in the [NuGet Gallery](https://www.nuget.org).
 Moreover you can download an Excel-AddIn, i.e. a `.XLL` file.
 The Excel Add-In does not support